cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 This document elaborates and explores the design goals for [CloudEvents](https://cloudevents.io/) as well as a security assessment of the software.
 It was written in collaboration with the CloudEvents team.
-All communications with CloudEvents was recorded on a [separate document](CE-maintainers-communications.md).
+All communications with CloudEvents were recorded on a [separate document](CE-maintainers-communications.md).

 ## Table of contents